StuartCox3107/meetings-reimagined/README.md

 make a decision as to whether this is a suitable venue for their meeting on one visit to the site.

-There needs to be lots of "Enquiry" opportunities present and a way of completing a form to express interest and establish contact.
+There needs to be lots of "Enquiry" opportunities present, and a way of completing a form to express interest and establish contact.